 Welcome to the committee!
-We are a diverse group of individuals who oversee, plan and organise SEDIGs events, conferences, finances and website.
-Members are (re-)elected each year during the annual general meeting.
+We are a diverse group of individuals who oversee, plan and organize SEDIGs events, conferences, finances and website.
+Members are elected each year during the annual general meeting.

 I am a Consultant Clinical Psychologist in NHS Lothian and a Lecturer at the University of Edinburgh with a special interest in the research, treatment and care of young people with eating disorders.

-Eating disorders and their comorbid diagnoses create interesting dichotomies for me.
-As a psychologist , I am fascinated by their manifestation and frustrated by their power, yet I am also warmed by an individual’s capacity to overcome them.
-Likewise, my family are haunted by the memories such an illness can leave and yet we feel an overwhelming sense of gratitude, to those who fight to save the lives of those suffering.
+Eating disorders and their comorbid diagnoses create interesting dichotomies for me; I am fascinated by their manifestation and frustrated by their power, yet I am also warmed by an individual’s capacity to overcome them.

-Within SEDIG, I currently oversee the digital marketing.This work has been enabled thanks to a successful application for a grant from the Scottish Ministers.
-I am delighted to be a part this organisation and I hope that SEDIG can continue to be a unique forum for patients, carers and professionals to access help, share ideas and support each other through what is a very complex and difficult illness, but one that can be overcome!
+I currently work in PPC And Digital Marketing in the e-commerece sector.
+Within SEDIG, I oversee the digital content having led the redevelopment of the website in 2012.
+I am delighted to be a part of this organization and I hope that SEDIG can continue to be a unique forum for patients, carers and professionals to access help, share ideas and support each other.

 Sign up to our email list to stay up to date with the latest news from SEDIG